 You can learn more about how to stencil HERE.

 4. Align like minded squares to continue the pattern.

 Tip: Make sure your paint is dry to the touch on the back of the stencil AND your table top before continuing.

-This iconic look turns out so well, and couldn’t be simpler to create!
+This more traditional Buffalo Check take turns out so well, and couldn’t be simpler to create!